 “[I am] free-market, tolerant, broadly libertarian (though perhaps not ultra-libertarian), inclined to see the merit of traditions, anti-regulation, pro-immigrant, pro-standing on your own two feet, pro-alcohol, pro-hunting, pro-motorist and ready to defend to the death the right of Glenn Hoddle to believe in reincarnation.”

-How did Boris Johnson become Mayor for London?
+How did Boris Johnson become Mayor of London?

 - Developed high media profile through appearance on TV